starkfell/100DaysOfIaC/articles/day88.sql.bacpac.md

 ## Operations, Tools, and Methods

 When working with a BACPAC file, you'll likely be performing one of two operations: IMPORT or an EXPORT.
-Both these capabilities are supported by the database management tools: SQL Server Management Studio, the Azure Portal, [DACFx API](https://blogs.msmvps.com/deborahk/deploying-a-dacpac-with-dacfx-api/), as well as the Azure CLI.
+Both these capabilities are supported by the database management tools: SQL Server Management Studio, the Azure Portal, [DACFx API](https://blogs.msmvps.com/deborahk/deploying-a-dacpac-with-dacfx-api/), as well as ARM and the Azure CLI.

 We'll be focused on import and export of BACPAC of your Azure SQL database with the [Azure portal](https://portal.azure.com).